 Disorders that affect muscle rather than nerves (as peripheral nerve disorders do) also cause muscle weakness.
 Muscle disorders may be categorized as

 Hereditary, such as Duchenne muscular dystrophy, Becker muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Muscular dystrophies are a group of inherited muscle disorders in which one or more genes needed for normal muscle structure and function are defective, leading to muscle weakness of varying... read more , familial periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare inherited disorder that causes sudden attacks of weakness and paralysis.
-There are four different forms, which involve abnormalities in how electrolytes... read more , limb-girdle muscular dystrophy Limb-Girdle Dystrophy Limb-girdle dystrophy encompasses a group of muscular dystrophies that can be inherited in various ways.
+There are 4 different forms, which involve abnormalities in how electrolytes, such... read more , limb-girdle muscular dystrophy Limb-Girdle Dystrophy Limb-girdle dystrophy encompasses a group of muscular dystrophies that can be inherited in various ways.
 The muscles of the shoulder or pelvis are affected.
 Muscular dystrophies are a group... read more , myotonia congenita Myotonia Congenita Myotonia congenita is an inherited disorder that causes muscle stiffness and muscle enlargement.
-It affects what most people think of as muscle, the type that can be contracted to move the various... read more (Thomsen disease), and myotonic dystrophy Myotonic Dystrophy Myotonic dystrophy is a rare muscular dystrophy.
+It affects what most people think of as muscle, the type that can be contracted to move the various... read more (Thomsen disease), and myotonic dystrophy Myotonic Dystrophy Myotonic dystrophy is the second most common form of muscular dystrophy.
 This disorder affects the ability to relax the muscles at will.
-Myotonia refers to delayed relaxation after muscle contraction, which can cause... read more (Steinert disease)
+Myotonia refers to delayed relaxation after muscle contraction... read more (Steinert disease)

 Inflammatory, such as infections (usually viral) and polymyositis and dermatomyositis Autoimmune Myositis Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).
 Muscle damage may cause muscle pain and muscle weakness may cause... read more